Bookishi/bk_store/README.md

 # Food Store V0.1

-You can find Hamburger, Sandwich, Water Bottle and Coke Can in this shop, to add a food or drink you must do :
+You can buy Hamburger, Sandwich, Water Bottle and Coke Can in this shop, to add a food or drink you must do :

- - Create a item like a coffee with value and type
+ - Create a item like a coffee with value and type in table items in your database
  - if you want create a coffee add this in client .lua

 ```lua